 Instant Pot mac and cheese is so easy!
 Made with regular milk (not evaporated!), this quick mac and cheese recipe features a blend of cheeses, including cheddar, gouda, and mozzarella, for the ultimate in creamy comfort food.

 After five years of regularly scheduled programming on this here blog, I bring you this announcement: mac and cheese has landed.

 I’m really not sure why I haven’t shared anything related to mac and cheese on here given I make a few different versions from time to time, but here we are.
 Better late than never, right?

-After sautéing a few cloves of garlic and adding some spices, it’s time to add the water and pasta.
-You’ll want to add four cups of water for one pound of pasta.
-Give everything a quick stir, then set the Instant Pot for four minutes of manual pressure cook time.
-That’s all it needs for the pasta to become perfectly tender.
+Give everything a quick stir, then set the Instant Pot for four minutes of manual high pressure cook time.
+That’s really all it needs for the pasta to become perfectly tender.

 After a quick pressure release, you’re only a few minutes away from digging in.
-Time for the milk and cheese.
+Time to stir in the milk.

 The good news is that regular milk does the trick!
 I use 2% milk and find it provides a creamy and wholly satisfying outcome.

-Obviously this one is subject to taste, but I like a blend of four cheeses for this Instant Pot mac and cheese:
+Obviously this one is subject to taste, but I like a blend of four cheeses for mac and cheese: